 A vocation is our calling from God.
-Fr Paul felt God’s calling to be a priest.
+Fr John felt God’s calling to be a priest.

 In their recent topic Y6 studied ‘Vocation and Commitment’ and explored the sacrament of Ordination.